ISISComputingGroup/ibex_developers_manual/project_overview/Demo-notes.md

 ## Scripting

-In the new GUI, scripting (and graphing) is built-in.
-You don't need separate windows for these.
+In the new GUI, scripting is built-in.
+You don't need a separate windows to run a script (although some users prefer to have a separate window).

 * Click on the Scripting button to display the Scripting view

-   * point out the scripting area and the graphing area
+   * point out the scripting area

 * The scripting language is Python
 * Python brings a number of advantages over Genie